Transport Institute (Albania)

 The Transport Institute (Instituti i Transportit) is a budgetary entity of the Albanian government that specializes in carrying out studies for road, rail, maritime and air transport.
 The institute has carried out mid-term and long-term studies applicable to the transport sector and has participated in various regional programs.

 Overview

-The institute has its beginnings with the adoption of the Road Code (Kodi Rrugor), published by the government aparatus in April 1985.
+The institute had its beginnings with the adoption of the Road Code (Kodi Rrugor), published by the government in April 1985.